sarkarchandan/ROSCrypto/README.md

 * Encrypts an std::string plaintext into an std::vector<int32_t> cipher using
 * algebra::Matrix<int32_t> key.
 * size_t NumberOfPlaceHolderNeeded(const size_t&) computes the number of
-* placeholder digits needed to add in the vector which so that an
+* placeholder digits needed to add in the vector so that an
 * algebra::Matrix<int32_t> of order 3xn could be constructed.
 * int32_t DeriveCodeForCharacter(const char& ) derives the appropriate int32_t
 * digit from the passed in character using ASCII values.